ISO 14000 family

-ISO 14000 is a family of ‘standards’ - the standard (14001) + guidelines (see list of 14000 standards below) - related to environmental management that exists to help organizations (a) minimize how their operations (processes, etc.) negatively affect the environment (i.e. cause adverse changes to air, water, or land); (b) comply with applicable laws, regulations, and other environmentally oriented requirements; and (c) continually improve in the above.
+The ISO 14000 family is a set of international standards for environment management systems.
+It was developed in March 1996 by International Organization for Standardization.
+The goal of these standards is to help organizations (a) minimize how their operations (processes, etc.) negatively affect the environment (i.e. cause adverse changes to air, water, or land); (b) comply with applicable laws, regulations, and other environmentally oriented requirements; and (c) continually improve in the above.
+The standards were designed to fit into an integrated management system.

 ISO 14000 is similar to ISO 9000 quality management in that both pertain to the process of how a service/product is rendered, rather than to the service/product itself.
 As with ISO 9001, certification is performed by third-party organizations rather than being awarded by ISO directly.
 The ISO 19011 and ISO 17021 audit standards apply when audits are being performed.
+The current version of ISO 14001 is ISO 14001:2015, which was published in September 2015.